perxpective/Cybersecurity-Therapy/DFI/DFI Revision Summary.md

 	- UNIX
 	- Macintosh
 	- Mainframe computer
-- **Determining whether computers and digital devices can be seized**
+- **Determining whether computers and digital devices can be seized:**
 	- Determine whether digital evidence can be removed
 	- **Ideal situation:**
 		- Seize computer and bring them to a lab for processing